The Manhattans

-The Manhattans are an American popular R&B vocal group.
+The Manhattans are an American R&B vocal group.
 Their songs "Kiss and Say Goodbye", recorded in 1976, and 1980's "Shining Star", both sold millions of copies.
 The Manhattans have recorded 45 hits on the Billboard R&B Chart, including twelve top-10 R&B hits in the United States, starting in 1965.
 Sixteen of their songs have reached the Billboard Hot 100, including two top 10s and a number-one hit with their song "Kiss and Say Goodbye".
 They also charted eight U.S. R&B top 20 Albums, three of which were RIAA certified gold.
+The Manhattans were inducted into The Atlantic City Walk of Fame in September 2024.